 In prior years, the District was party to a number of lawsuits regarding protection of the silvery minnow, a fish which is native to the Rio Grande and is an endangered species.
 These actions were in regard to the United States government agencies' obligations and authorities to provide protection for the silvery minnow including managing river flow to accommodate their existence.
 Initial Court rulings had the United States Bureau of Reclamation ("Bureau") discretion to reduce deliveries of certain available water under its contracts with the District to comply with the Endangered Species Act.
 This ruling was dismissed on appeal.
 In the following years, parties to those proceedings abided by a 2003 biological opinion issued by the United States Fish and Wildlife Service.
 A new biological opinion (2016 BO) was issued in December 2016.
-The 2016 BO no longer requires targeted river flow requirements as was the case in the 2003 BO.
+The 2016 BO no longer requires targeted river flow requirements as was the case in the 2003 BO nor is it a jeopardy opinion meaning that as long as the action agencies are making meaningful progress on commitments and population metrics are met or exceeded, take is avoided and re-consultation is not required.